cdktf/cdktf-provider-google/docs/cloudRunV2Service.python.md

 - *Type:* typing.Mapping[str]

-Only memory and CPU are supported.

-Use key 'cpu' for CPU limit and 'memory' for memory limit.
+Only memory, CPU, and nvidia.com/gpu are supported.
+Use key 'cpu' for CPU limit, 'memory' for memory limit, 'nvidia.com/gpu' for gpu limit.
 Note: The only supported values for CPU are '1', '2', '4', and '8'.
 Setting 4 CPU requires at least 2Gi of memory.
-The values of the map is string form of the 'quantity' k8s type: https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/apimachinery/pkg/api/resource/quantity.go
+The values of the map is string form of the 'quantity' k8s type: https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/apimachinery/pkg/api/resource/quantity.go.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.4.0/docs/resources/cloud_run_v2_service#limits CloudRunV2Service#limits}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.5.0/docs/resources/cloud_run_v2_service#limits CloudRunV2Service#limits}

 ---